blogmotion/bm-simulateur-aube-hue/README.md

 The script works with the single file **reveil.sh** which allows for lighting the bulb with several arguments :

-- french color : orange, bleu, chartreuse, chocolat, cyan, vert, magenta, marron, rouge, rose, jaune, violet, blanc
+- french color : orange, bleu, chartreuse, chocolat, cyan, vert (default), magenta, marron, rouge, rose, jaune, violet, blanc
-- target intensity cible : 0 to 255
+- target intensity cible : 0 to 255 (default 255)
-- duration of the lighting (minute) : 1 to 109
+- duration of the lighting (minute) : 1 to 109 (1 default)

 ###[EN] Requirements ###
 - bash interpreter